 As long as you see these indicators of good health, there’s generally no reason to worry about having your baby’s weight measured between well-child visits.

 What if my baby suddenly stops gaining weight?

 As long as your baby is reaching her developmental targets and isn’t losing weight, there’s no need to worry about a pause in weight gain.
 Children who fail to gain enough weight in the first 9 months will usually catch up over time.
 So parents seldom need to increase their child’s calories (by supplementing with donor milk or artificial infant formula).
 Consuming too many calories in infancy can actually lead to weight problems later in life.

-But if your baby loses more than 7 percent of his birth weight or gains weight slowly in the early days and weeks following his birth, your baby’s health care provider may ask you to bring him in for weight checks.
-A review of your breastfeeding routine and periodic weight checks will ensure that he’s getting enough to eat and that there are no underlying health issues.
+But if your baby loses more than 7 percent of their birth weight or gains weight slowly in the early days and weeks following their birth, your baby’s health care provider may ask you to bring them in for weight checks.
+A review of your breastfeeding routine and periodic weight checks will ensure that they're getting enough to eat and that there are no underlying health issues.